ept/blog/src/_posts/2010-08-31-good-things-are-hard-to-articulate.md

 The bad things keep sticking around and irritating us, whereas the good things are quickly taken for granted.
-The bad things are often easy to describe, whereas the good things are sometimes just the absence of a bad thing — the absence of some irritation.
+The bad things are often easy to describe, whereas the good things are sometimes just the absence of a bad thing &mdash; the absence of some irritation.

 This is a fundamental asymmetry, and it has lots of implications, big and